afroactuary/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Sript to change owner of file
+Sript that adds executive permission